 Plus, my big bag full of things just gave me more to rifle through, worry about and carry out when I left.
-Nobody told me that most hospitals are the perfect temperature for babies so extra blankets are not needed.
+Nobody told me that most hospitals have extra blankets and mine were not needed.
 Or that the ward will supply you with nappies, wipes and everything you could need.
 Remember to check this with your own hospital, just in case.

 The fact is, most new mums don’t stay in hospital for any more than 2-3 nights.
 So, packing your whole nursery and bedroom is really not necessary.
 If you do need to stay longer, make sure your birthing partner is ready to bring extra clothes and do your laundry.
 The same goes for your beautiful new baby.
 They don’t need lots of outfit changes, unless you want to stage a Beyoncé-style photo shoot.